mmarcon/zoomino/macos/README.md

 You can use the buttons on the board or the built-in Zoom controls to mute and unmute yourself and the LEDs will adjust accordingly.

+### Plug/Unplug the Arduino

+If you leave Zoomino run in the background, it should detect when the Arduino is connected and disconnected and behave accordingly, setting up and disposing the serial connection and protocol.

 #### Allow the terminal to control your computer

 Zoomino uses AppleScript to access the Zoom controls and periodically check whether it's muted or unmuted.